There are 14 things to know before changing your diet to heal your gut.

-Everywhere you turn, someone is gluten free, dairy free, sugar-free, Paleo, grain free, egg free, soy free, etc., etc. I believe there are 14 things to know before changing your diet to heal your gut.
+Everywhere you turn, someone is gluten free, dairy free, sugar-free, Paleo, grain free, egg free, soy free, low-FODMAP, keto, etc., etc.

 This way of eating is stupid simple.
 The problem is that it’s not stupid easy.
 There is a huge difference.

 14 Things to Know Before Changing Your Diet to Heal Your Gut